Lake Erie College of Osteopathic Medicine - Bradenton Campus - LECOM Bradenton

 Also by the Commission on Higher Education of the Middle States Association of Colleges and Schools and by the Commission for Independent Education (CIE) of the Florida Department of Education.
 LECOM is a member of Council for Higher Education Accreditation (CHEA), a national advocate and institutional voice for self-regulation of academic quality through accreditation.

-University Affiliation(s) LECOM Erie (main campus), LECOM at Seton Hill (additional location), LECOM at Elmira (additional location)
+University Affiliation(s) LECOM Erie (main campus), LECOM at Seton Hill (additional location), LECOM at Elmira (additional location), LECOM at Jacksonville University (additional location)

 Student Demographics